mikeperry-tor/vanguards/README_SECURITY.md

 limits](http://archives.seul.org/or/dev/Sep-2008/msg00016.html) to how well those [attacks scale](https://www.freehaven.net/anonbib/cache/fingerprinting-ndss2016.pdf).
-Additionally, [research is beginning to suggest](https://lists.torproject.org/pipermail/tor-dev/2020-December/014498.html) that padding cover traffic that defend against website traffic fingerprinting will defend against correlation as well.
+Additionally, [research is beginning to suggest](https://lists.torproject.org/pipermail/tor-dev/2020-December/014498.html) that padding cover traffic that defends against website traffic fingerprinting will defend against correlation as well.

 These limits are also the reason that the global confirmation attack has been